 The following is the expected output of the above commands:

 $ echo hello world

 -n hello world

 The above commands illustrate the following ideas:

-Also note that on line 6, the prompt stayed on the same line as the output.
+Also note that on line 6, in Bash, the prompt stayed on the same line as the output.
 This isn't a typo.
 It's the result of the

 -n flag being used properly.